run2bizdocs/documentation/en-us/docs/4biz-helium/processes/problem/use/register-problem.md

     !!!
 Abstract "NOTE"
-        It's necessary to set if the problem to be create is a problem of reactive nature to a setback found, or it's justa a simple proactive practice to manage the system.
+        It's necessary to set if the problem to be create is a problem of reactive nature to a setback found, or it's justa a Tasker proactive practice to manage the system.

 7. Select, if necessary, when send notifications about